Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 ## How to Execute the Code
 - Make sure the above Software Requirements are satisfied including libraries.
-- For installing libraries, first open Command Prompt(CMD) in Windows or Terminal in Mac OS and other operating systems.
+- For installing libraries, first open Command Prompt(CMD) in Windows or Terminal in Mac OS or other operating systems.
   - For installing numpy, run: **pip3 install numpy**
   - For installing matplotlib, run: **pip3 install matplotlib**
   - For installing mysql-connector-python, run: **pip3 install mysql-connector-python**